-Employing nearly 30,000 people around the globe, Lockheed Martin Aeronautics Company has nine locations across the United States and several international offices around the world.
+Employing approximately 24,000 people around the globe, Lockheed Martin’s Aeronautics business area has nine locations across the United States and several international offices around the world.

 Fort Worth, Texas

-Officially designated as Air Force Plant 4, Fort Worth is the headquarters of Lockheed Martin Aeronautics Company and home of the F-16 Fighting Falcon and the F-35 Lightning II.
+Officially designated as Air Force Plant 4, Fort Worth is the headquarters of Lockheed Martin Aeronautics Company and home of the F-35 Lightning II and the F-16 Fighting Falcon and progam support for the F-22 Raptor.
 Manufacturing activities include F-35 Lightning II and F-16 Fighting Falcon final assembly.
 Portions of the Japan F-2 fighter are also produced here.

-The company’s site in Marietta, Ga., is home to assembly of the C-130 Hercules transport and the F-22 Raptor air dominance fighter.
+The company’s site in Marietta, Georgia, is home to assembly of the C-130 Hercules transport.
 The Marietta site is also responsible for the avionics and engine modernization programs for the C-5 Galaxy strategic transport, P-3 Orion program operations, including the new wing production line, and the center wing assembly for all three variants of the F-35 Lightning II.

 San Antonio, Texas